 "Retrofitting a college" features selections of work from from my 4-year engagement as a student working to make Olin's buildings work for its people: realigning our resources with the needs and culture of the Olin community.

 I started this work in 2014 when I joined the Olin Workshop on the Library (OWL), a group aimed at rethinking our campus library.
-This engagement helped spark a movement of other similar projects across campus, including the OWL Summer Design/Build, my work rebranding the Machine Shop, and my pop-up coffeeshop project.
+This engagement helped spark a movement of other similar projects across campus, including my work reinventing the library during the OWL Summer Design/Build, my work branding for levity in the Machine Shop, and my try at fostering slow conversation via a pop-up coffeeshop project.
 I have been proud to be a part of this student-driven institutional change throughout my college experience additionally through my work on the Library Staff and as a Fabrication Instructor in our Machine Shop.